Frederick II, Holy Roman Emperor: Subduing the Sicilian Barons and the Assizes of Messina

+Relocation of the Sicilian Muslims

 Worried by the independent rule the Sicilian Muslim population developed since his departure in 1212, Frederick waged conflict against the enclaves of Muslim resistance which had long refused to recognize royal authority.
 The campaign against the Muslim resistance in mountain holds was difficult, but several were steadily occupied.
-According to one account, the leader of the rebels, Amir Ibn Abbad, was compelled to sue for peace to Frederick who, incensed by the former’s mistreatment of imperial messengers, tore open the Amir’s side with his spur, then had both the Amir and his sons hanged.
+According to one account, the leader of the rebels, Amir Ibn Abbad, was compelled to sue for peace to Frederick who, incensed by the former's mistreatment of Imperial messengers, tore open the Amir's side with his spur, then had both the Amir and his sons hanged.

 Between 1221 and the 1230s, the Muslim population of Sicily was deported on mainland Italy.
-The town of Lucera was emptied of its Christian inhabitants and replaced with the deported Muslims of Sicily who were allowed complete religious autonomy in exchange for a special tax.
+The town of Lucera was emptied of its Christian inhabitants and replaced with the deported Muslims of Sicily, who were allowed complete religious autonomy in exchange for a special tax.
 Frederick enlisted six hundred as his personal bodyguards and several thousand as a relatively large standing army.
-The deportation and resettlement of the Sicilian Muslims revealed the Emperor’s "rare enlightenment" and extraordinary objectivity among his contemporaries, proving to be a masterstroke of bold statecraft; Frederick had not only turned the rebellious Muslims of Sicily into obedient and valuable subjects, totally dependent on his protection but also secured a permanent military force whose loyalty could be relied on against his Christian enemies or papal hostility.
+The deportation and resettlement of the Sicilian Muslims revealed the Emperor's "rare enlightenment" and extraordinary objectivity among his contemporaries, proving to be a masterstroke of bold statecraft; Frederick had not only turned the rebellious Muslims of Sicily into obedient and valuable subjects, totally dependent on his protection but also secured a permanent military force whose loyalty could be relied on against his Christian enemies or papal hostility.

+Hohenstaufen Cornerstone

 In the space of a few years, Frederick II had restored royal authority in the kingdom of Sicily and reversed several decades of decline in the realm.
 The kingdom had been revived and once again stood centre stage in European politics.
-During this process, the Emperor had shown himself to be an astute and devious politician, as well as an inventive state-builder.
-His reputation as a driven and energetic monarch spread, adding to his already semi-legendary status.
+During this process, the Emperor had shown himself to be an astute and devious politician, as well as an state-builder.
+His reputation as a driven and energetic monarch spread, adding to his status.
 The Capuan Assizes laid the groundwork for the broad reorganization of government which Frederick would expand dramatically with the Constitutions of Melfi in 1231, leaving behind a lasting influence on the history of European statehood.
 By his actions, Frederick could rely on a formidable power base from which he could launch his grand ambitions.
-The kingdom of Sicily would provide the bulk of his immense resources and remain the jewel among his vast collection of territories.
-Over the course of the Emperor's reign, the Regno would become the most sophisticated European state of the Middle Ages and a vibrant epicentre of culture in the Mediterranean.
+The kingdom of Sicily would provide the bulk of his resources and remain the jewel among his vast collection of territories.
+Over the course of the Emperor's reign, the Regno (Kingdom of Sicily) would become the most sophisticated European state of the Middle Ages and a vibrant epicentre of culture in the Mediterranean.
 Frederick's firm grip on his southern kingdom would survive invasion, conspiracy, excommunications, and war with his enemies in Lombardy and the papacy.
 The strong position he bequeathed to his successors was fundamentally rooted in the Regno and was a much-coveted prize by the enemies of the Hohenstaufen, but it eventually suffered disintegration and fracture under the Angevins later in the 13th century.